PSPReverse/Insecure-Until-Proven-Updated-Analyzing-AMD-SEV-s-Remote-Attestation/Readme.md

 ## Introduction
 This repository contains supplemental data to our paper:

-*Insecure Until Proven Updated: Analyzing AMD SEV's Remote Attestation protocol*.
+*Insecure Until Proven Updated: Analyzing AMD SEV's Remote Attestation*.

 The paper will be presented at the [*26th ACM Conference on Computer and Communications Security*](https://sigsac.org/ccs/CCS2019/) (CCS'19) in London.
 You can find a pre-print version of the paper [here](https://arxiv.org/abs/1908.11680).